mbhutani4/mbhutani4.github.io/2021/public/projects/fundmanagement/readme.md

 ### Data Insights

 Currently the fund managers use an extension provided by the company to manage and work with funds and portfolios.
 The available features have 'overgrown' from what an extension should be and the technology limits what can and should be available in Fund Management process.
-I was tasked to design an application to provide users with clean interface to perform all their tasks as well as an interface which can accomodate never ending feature updates.
+I was tasked to design an application to provide users with clean interface to perform all their tasks as well as an interface which can accommodate never ending feature updates.

 ### Lean UX approach

 Product design and development followed each other in quick succession.
 Once the components of the application were designed and approved, the development team began implementation.
 I conducted various workshops and testing with the multiple domain experts.
-The feedack and results were analysed and used for redesigning the existing functionalities of the process.
+The feedback and results were analysed and used for redesigning the existing functionalities of the process.
 Simultaneously, I designed the next features in the pipeline while working with development team to implement the current features.
-The design and testing was incoporated into the development process.
-The milestones were set quaterly based on the development ccycle and the remianing time was used for designing.
+The design and testing was incorporated into the development process.
+The milestones were set quarterly based on the development cycle and the remaining time was used for designing.

 ## USER RESEARCH